Working Papers

 Vesting requirements are a common yet understudied feature of defined-contribution retirement plans.
 Using administrative recordkeeping data, we find that 30% of separations occur during participants’ vesting periods.
 The resulting forfeitures of employer contributions are concentrated among lower-income participants and make the distribution of 401(k) compensation significantly more regressive.
 Firms do not enjoy offsetting efficiency benefits: employing both cross-plan and within-plan identification strategies, we find no evidence that vesting exerts a causal retention effect.
 A linked survey shows informational frictions to be a key mechanism, as a majority of respondents do not know their current plan’s vesting rules.

-Presented at: NBER Aging Spring 2025, WFA 2025, SOLE 2025, NBER Summer Institute Household Finance 2025
+Presented at: NBER Aging Spring 2025, WFA 2025, NBER SI Household Finance 2025, NBER Labor Spring 2026

 Work in Progress